Policy Gradient Methods in the Presence of Symmetries and State Abstractions: Experiments

 \paragraph{The learned representations and the MDP homomorphism map transfer to new tasks within the same domain.} Importantly, one consideration with representation learning methods relying on rewards is the transferability of the learned representations to a new reward setting within the same domain.
 To ensure that our method does not hinder such transfer, we have carried out experiments in which the actor, critics, and the learned MDP homomorphism map are transferred to another task from the same domain.
 Results, given in Appendix \ref{sec:transfer_supp} show that our method has not compromised transfer abilities.

 \paragraph{Additional Experiments.} We study the value equivalence property as a measure for the quality of the learned MDP homomorphisms in Appendix \ref{sec:value_equiv_supp}, and we present ablation studies on DHPG variants, and the impact of $n$-step return on our method in Appendices \ref{sec:ablation_dhpg_variants} and \ref{sec:ablation_n_step}, respectively.
+Finally, we compare the computation time of our method against the baselines in Appendix \ref{sec:computation_supp}.